MonikaSzucs/comp-2825-computer-architecture-organization/class-9/readme.md

 Quiz question
 1. Why is the PC a two way arrow?
-- sometimes the PC talks to the rest of the system and her eis the value and soemtimes the systems talks to the PC to update the value.
+- sometimes the PC talks to the rest of the system and here is the value and sometimes the systems talks to the PC to update the value.
 Read value/write value this is why its a two way arrow

 - you will need to draw the arrows for a quiz.

-- IR is nto a two way arrow b/c it never puts things in teh bus it receives infro then passes to isntruction decoder.
-It fetches. tthen sends to decoder then gets executed in ALU
+- IR is not a two way arrow b/c it never puts things in the bus it receives info then passes to instruction decoder.
+It fetches.
+Then sends to decoder then gets executed in ALU

 - PC is left at 127 it is stuck in a loop.
 So we have to do something else actually.